savvasha/officials-templates-for-sportspress/readme.txt

 - **Enhanced Officials Management:** Adds the ability to show several details of an Official (i.e. Nationality, Age etc)
 - **Responsive Design:** Ensures officials' templates look great on all devices.
 - **Easy Integration:** Seamlessly integrates with SportsPress for straightforward implementation.

+== Recommended Plugin: ==
+If you're looking for advanced reporting features and additional functionalities, we recommend checking out our premium plugin: [Officials Report for SportsPress](https://savvasha.com/officials-report-for-sportspress/).

+Our premium plugin introduces a comprehensive Officials Report feature, which allows you to easily track and display detailed data related to match officials.
+Whether you prefer using the WordPress block editor or shortcodes, the Officials Report offers seamless integration in both modes.
+This flexibility ensures that you can place and customize reports in any part of your website, making it incredibly convenient for users who manage their content in different ways.

+- **Block Mode**: Effortlessly add and customize official reports using the WordPress block editor, taking advantage of real-time previews and intuitive controls.
+- **Shortcode Mode**: Prefer shortcodes?
+No problem!
+Use simple shortcodes to embed detailed official reports anywhere on your site, from posts and pages to custom widgets.

+Check out the premium version to bring more detailed insights and flexibility to your SportsPress setup!

 == Installation ==